 Once the new channel is created, we have to look at the API keys:

 Write down the Channel ID and the Write API Key.
-You will need it later when you will configure the gateway.
+You will need it later when you configure the gateway.